A Week After Shooting, Tips Sought In Killing Of 6-Year-Old Chassidy Saunders

-MIAMI (CBSMiami) – It’s been a week since six-year-old Chassidy Saunders was killed at a birthday party.
+MIAMI (CBSMiami) – It’s been a week since 6-year-old Chassidy Saunders was killed at a birthday party.

 Her grandmother Sharon Cullins says, “We need to know what happened to our precious Chassidy.
 We really need to know what happened to her.
 We miss her so much.
 So, please talk, tell.
 Who did this to our baby?”